Skip to main content

 Your web page, and online newsletters and blogs, are good ways to make available current information about what's happening at your library.
 "Current" is the important word here--make sure your page has the very latest information about services, programs, databases, etc. You can also use your web page to suggest resources on specific topics.
 For example, if you're having a program on beekeeping, in addition to displaying books about honey, bees, beekeeping, and honey recipes, consider making a list of some of the resources and posting it on your web page.
 This is a great way to harness the interest developed at the program, and get people coming back to the library.

 Did you know that for every dollar of taxpayer money invested in Wisconsin libraries, the return on investment (ROI) is $4.06?
 With legislators, public officials, and municipalities focusing on the economic downturn, this statistic is one that may resonate.
-See https://dpi.wi.gov/pld/data-reports/economic-impact for information about the study on the Economic Contribution of Wisconsin Public Libraries conducted by NorthStar Economics in 2008, which resulted in this ROI figure.
+See the study on the Economic Contribution of Wisconsin Public Libraries (PDF) conducted by NorthStar Economics in 2008, which resulted in this ROI figure.
 You can find the full publication, an executive summary, and a presentation about the findings, as well as links to similar studies done for other states.

 Don't do this alone.
 Educate your staff, volunteers, and Friends so they too can extol the virtues of the library within the community.
 You want people to use the library, your services, and resources because it's the right thing to do, of course--but also because increased usage, supported by valid statistics, is a powerful tool at budget time, and any time you need the support of public officials (during a building project, for example.)